We will demonstrate various concepts of CGP with a simple hello world example.

 }

-We use the delegate_and_check_components! macro to perform the wiring of Person context with the chosen providers for each component that we want to use with Person.
+We use the delegate_components! macro to perform the wiring of Person context with the chosen providers for each CGP component that we want to use with Person.
+For each entry in delegate_components!, we use the component name type as the key, and the chosen provider as the value.

 Calling Greet